 Nuffield has been a cornerstone of capacity building in Australian agriculture for 75 years.
+By equipping scholars with global insights, fostering personal development, and strengthening networks, the program plays a key role in raising the bar for the sector.
 While the flagship scholar program is focused on capacity building at the individual level, the ripple effects extend far beyond, shaping the future of Australian agriculture through informed leadership and innovation.